 In these unprecedented times of social distancing and lockdown, many of us are spending more time than ever at home.
-While the coronavirus means we must keep our distance, we can still come together this Earth Day, and beyond, to raise our voices to demand a safe future for our children on our shared home, planet earth.
+While the coronavirus means we must keep our distance, we can still find ways to come together and call for climate action to protect our children’s futures.
+On Earth Day 2020, we found a creative way to raise our voices to demand a safe future for our children on our shared home, planet earth.

-1. Draw, paint, create, or model your own planet earth to display on windows, balconies, front doors, gardens, parks, or anywhere where people might notice.
+1. Drawing, painting and creating their own planet earth to display on windows, balconies, front doors, gardens, parks, or anywhere where people might notice.

-If you are using art in your windows to thank key workers, you could place your earth alongside it.
+Some families were already putting art in their windows to thank key workers, and placed their planet earth alongside it.

 Illustrations and printables by Anita Bagdi

 3. Families shared their images on social media – we saw images from Poland, Mexico, US, UK, Israel and Portugal to name just some.
 It was amazing seeing so many families standing up for our shared home and calling for action to protect our kids’ futures.